OlivierGaillard/hayshoursrpi/README.md

 ## Status: Draft

 ## Todo

-- build the tiny image used for file persistence deployment `deployment_raspi_file.yaml`
+- update the sql image with stateful-type displayed on html form

 ## History and Purpose